AshleyPikachu/Super-Bit-Shader/README.md

 Super Bit Shader is a GLSL Retroarch Pixel Index shader that allows the user to color monochromatic games using a variety of palettes.

 **Supported Consoles**
-Game Boy, Virtual Boy, Pokemon Mini, Neo Geo Pocket, and WonderSwan.
+Game Boy, Virtual Boy, Pokémon Mini, Neo Geo Pocket, and WonderSwan.
-**NOTE**: You can use unsupported systems but colors may be misrepresented.
+**NOTE**: You can use unsupported systems but colors may be misrepresented or who knows you might like it.

 -----------------------------------------------------------------------------------------------------------------------
 **How to Setup**